Cattle station: History

 Charles Brown Fisher and Maurice Lyons, a Melbourne magistrate stocked Victoria River Downs in the early 1880s.
 Drover, Nathaniel Buchanan (1826–1901), overlanded 20,000 head of cattle from Wilmot to Victoria River Downs in c.1881 to establish their cattle venture.
 Previously Nat had from 1860 to 1867, stocked and managed Bowen Downs Station near Longreach, Queensland.
 Buchanan was associated with the opening up and stocking of several cattle stations in the Victoria River district and the Ord River region.
 The Gordon brothers and Nathaniel Buchanan took up Wave Hill on the Victoria River in 1883, one of the first cattle stations established west of the Telegraph Line.
 Their nearest neighbour was 200 miles (322 km) away.

 By 1898 James Tyson (8 April 1819 – 4 December 1898), held 5,329,214 acres (2,156,680 ha) including 352,332 acres (142,585 ha) freehold.
 His stations included Bangate, Goondublui, Juanbung, Tupra and Mooroonowa in New South Wales; Heyfield in Victoria; and Glenormiston, Swanvale, Meteor Downs and Albinia Downs, Babbiloora, Carnarvon, Tully, Wyobie, Felton, Mount Russell and Tinnenburra in Queensland.

 Sidney Kidman (1857–1935) set up a chain of cattle stations along the sources of water, from the Gulf of Carpentaria, into South Australia to be within easy droving distance of the Adelaide markets.

-Aborigines have long played a big part in the cattle industry where they were competent stockmen on the cattle stations of the north.
+Aboriginal people have long played a big part in the cattle industry where they were competent stockmen on the cattle stations of the north.
 In 1950 it was legislated that the Aboriginal workers were now to be paid cash wages.

 Many cattle stations were established along the Great Dividing Range where only cattle raising was possible because of dingo attacks on sheep.
 The original Kunderang Station, on the eastern fall of the Great Dividing Range was taken up by Captain George Jobling as an outstation, and later sold under the Subdivision of Runs Act 1884.
 Kunderang was one of the few Great Dividing Range stations which was inhabited.
 The isolated homestead here, was built of solid Australian red cedar (Toona ciliata).